-Yes, an assurance engagement was carried out by BDO AG to provide assurance about design, implementation and operating effectiveness of Compliance Management System on topics anti corruption, anti-trust and prevention of economic crime.
-During the EHS audits, as part of the requirements of ISO standards, EHS policy is assessed/evaluated & suitable review is undertaken if required.
+and follow up action Compliance with statutory requirements of relevance to the principles, and, rectification of any non-compliances Periodic reviews by relevant executive management for six pillars & Quarterly by Kelevant committee & Board 11.
+Has the entity carried out independent assessment/ evaluation of the Has the entity carried out independent Yes, an assurance engagement was carried out by BDO AG to provide assurance about design, implementation and operating effectiveness of Compliance assessment/evaluation of the Management System on topics anti corruption, anti-trust and prevention of economic crime.
+During the EHS audits, as part of the requirements of ISO working of its policies by an external agency?
+(Yes/No).
+If yes, provide name of the agency. standards, EHS policy is assessed/evaluated & suitable review is undertaken if required.
 Independent external agencies Ms. EMAS and Ms. Intechnica are conducting our EHS & energy management systems audits.
 Also, we have robust internal audit process which carry out a detailed examination of policies & procedures and regulatory requirements.
 As a part of process, report on the status of compliance is submitted to Board on a regular basis.
-To comply with best practices and mitigate risks, policies are reviewed and revised periodically by various business leaders, and then approved by the management/Board. answer to question (1) above is "No" i.e. not all Principles are covered by a policy, reasons to be stated: 12
+To comply with best practices and mitigate risks, policies are reviewed and reviewed and reviewed by the management/Board.
+12 If answer to question (1) above is "No" If answer to question (1) above is "No" i.e. not all Principles are covered by a policy, reasons to be stated: The entity does not consider the Principles material to its business (Yes/No) The entity is not at a stage where it is in a position to formulate and implement the policies on specified principles (Yes/No) The entity does not have the financial or/human and technical resources available for the task (Yes/No) Allswel to question (1) above ts thes there this question is Not Applicable It is planned to be done in the next financial year (Yes/No) Any other reason (please specify)